AGES radar for infectious diseases - 13.03.2025

 The cases per 100,000 inhabitants for each federal state for 2025 are shown in Figure 1.
 The age distribution (Figure 2) shows how infants are particularly affected.

-In order to protect infants in the first months of life,pregnant women in particular areadvised to be vaccinated in the last trimester of pregnancy, regardless of the interval between the last pertussis vaccination.
-This provides newborns with protection through maternal antibodies.
-In addition, infants should receive the first 6-vaccine with components against pertussis immediately at the beginning of the 3rd month of life as well as the other recommended vaccinations in good time.
+In order to protect infants in the first months of life, pregnant women in particular are advised to be vaccinated in the last trimester of pregnancy, regardless of the interval between the last pertussis vaccination.
+This provides newborn babies with protection through maternal antibodies.

 Further information on the pertussis vaccination can be found at Whooping cough (pertussis) | Vaccination simply protects.